2009 Guadiana Trophy

 The 2009 Guadiana Trophy was a soccer competition that took place between 16-18 July 2009.
 This competition featured Benfica, Olhanense, Athletic Bilbao and Anderlecht.

 Benfica won the 2009 Guadiana Trophy competition 2-1 in the final game against Olhanense.

-The Guadiana Trophy competition was renamed to the Algarve Football Cup in 2014.
+The Guadiana Trophy was renamed the Algarve Football Cup after the 2013 edition, with the competition returning under its new name in 2016.